chemprop/chemprop/README.md

 ### Aggregation

 By default, the atom-level representations from the message passing network are averaged over all atoms of a molecule to yield a molecule-level representation.
-Alternatively, the atomic vectors can be summed up (by specifying `--aggregration sum`) or summed up and divided by a constant number N (by specifying `--aggregration sum --aggregation_norm <N>`).
+Alternatively, the atomic vectors can be summed up (by specifying `--aggregration sum`) or summed up and divided by a constant number N (by specifying `--aggregration norm --aggregation_norm <N>`).
 A reasonable value for N is usually the average number of atoms per molecule in the dataset of interest.
 The default is `--aggregation_norm 100`.

 ### Additional Features